EdenamproDev/EdenamproDev/README.md

 # Hi, I'm Eden Amzallag

-I'm a Computer Science student based in Jerusalem, building AI-assisted mobile products with a strong focus on product thinking, clean design, and practical real-world use cases.
+I'm a Computer Science student based in Jerusalem, building practical digital products with a strong focus on mobile apps, automation, and product thinking.

-## Currently building
+## Currently working on

-### Badgy
+A private AI-assisted mobile product focused on improving business operations and workforce workflows.

-An AI-assisted workforce management mobile app designed to help businesses manage employee activity, scheduling, GPS-based tracking, notifications, and admin workflows.
+Due to the confidential nature of the project, the source code and internal product details are not publicly available.

 ## What I'm interested in